 There's a law (PDF) that describes how, when, and where you can fly drones for recreational purposes.
 You are considered a recreational user if you fly your drone for fun.
 It is important to know when and where you can fly and how to register your drone.

 Following these rules will keep you and your drone safe and will help keep the airspace available to everyone.

 - Register your drone, mark (PDF) it on the outside with the registration number and carry proof of registration with you.

 - Fly only for recreational purposes.

-- Keep your drone within your line of sight, or within the visual line-of-sight of a visual observer who is co-located and in direct communication with you.
+- Keep your drone within your visual line of sight, or within the visual line-of-sight of a visual observer who is co-located (physically next to) and in direct communication with you.

-- Never fly near emergencies such as any type of accident response, law enforcement activities, firefighting, or hurricane recovery efforts.
+- Never interfere with emergency response activities such as disaster relief, any type of accident response, law enforcement activities, firefighting, or hurricane recovery efforts.

-Recreational flyers should know that if they intentionally violate any of these safety requirements, and/or operate in a careless and reckless manner, they could be liable for criminal and/or civil penalties.
+Recreational flyers should know that if they intentionally violate any of these safety requirements, and/or operate in a careless or reckless manner, they could be liable for criminal and/or civil penalties.